gsingers/search_fundamentals_course/README.md

 You will also find several supporting directories and files for [Docker](https://docker.org) and [Gitpod](https://gitpod.io).

+You can use the included `Makefile` to interact with the project, including running pyenv, Flask, and re-indexing the data.
+Run all `make` commands at the root of the repo so Makefile can pick them up, i.e. `/workspace/search_fundamentals_course`.

 # Prerequisites

 1. For this class, you will need a Kaggle account and a [Kaggle API token](https://www.kaggle.com/docs/api).